akkartik/lines.love/README.md

 * No clipping yet for drawings.
 In particular, circles/squares/rectangles and point labels can overflow a drawing.

-* Long wrapping lines can't yet distinguish between the cursor at end of one screen line and start of the next, so clicking the mouse to position the cursor can very occasionally do the wrong thing.

 * Touchpads can drag the mouse pointer using a light touch or a heavy click.
   On Linux, drags using the light touch get interrupted when a key is pressed.
   You'll have to press down to drag.